 Even though an exam is no longer required, it's a good idea in some cases.
 Some of the reasons why doctors or nurse practitioners do a physical exam before prescribing birth control are:

-- If you have pelvic or abdominal pain.
+- If a girl has pelvic or abdominal pain.

-- If you have abnormal vaginal discharge or bleeding.
+- If a girl has abnormal vaginal discharge or abnormal bleeding.

-- If you think you have a sexually transmitted disease (STD).
+- If a girl thinks she has a sexually transmitted disease (STD).

 If these don't apply to you, let the clinic or doctor's office know that you don't want an exam when you make your appointment.